Multiple Vehicles Impacted: A ship Fire Causes Vehicle Damage

 The cars were housed in a 50,000 square foot section of a large warehouse.
 The warehouse owners were repainting the ceiling and support poles in the vacant spaces for new tenants.

 Consequently, this created a suction that pulled a fine mist of paint through the tiny gaps and into the car collection space.
-Additionally, as the result fine mist “rained” on the entire car collection.
+Additionally, as a result, fine mist “rained” on the entire car collection.
 Basically, we used lab-tested paint analysis and liability determination to understand the makeup of the overspray.

-In addition, Nationwide Overspray uses special light tunnels to see and cleans the tiniest speck of paint.
+In addition, Nationwide Overspray uses special light tunnels to see and clean the tiniest speck of paint.
 The cars were cleaned successfully.
-Afterwards, the collection owner relieved.
+Afterwards, the collection owner was relieved.